When and where is the sale?

 I want to re-use my plant list from last year.
 How do I do that?

 When viewing your list, you'll see a CLEAR LIST button at bottom right of the page.
-If you want to keep some of the plants but not others, you can remove each plant individually by clicking the red REMOVE circle on the right side of the plant list.
+If you want to keep some of the plants but not others, you can remove each plant individually by clicking the red REMOVE button on the right side of the plant list.

 There are plants on my list that don't have prices or a catalog number.
 What's up with that?